lmatheny/cricket/README.md

-Certainly!
-Here's the updated README with the additional sections about detecting mobile and web devices, as well as the feature of detecting the end of a game and prompting users to start over:

 # Dartboard Cricket Scoreboard

 The Dartboard Cricket Scoreboard is a web application that provides a digital scoreboard to keep track of Cricket games.
 It offers the following features: